lerman251/lerman251/README.md

 <h1 align="center">Hi 👋, I'm Leeman Thompson</h1>
 <h3 align="center">A passionate frontend developer from The US</h3>
+<p>Leeman Thompson is a graduated adult from Oak Ridge R-VI and a year 2 student at Cape Girardeau Career and Technical School, Missouri.
+I know front-end development and i am learning game design.
+I'm pursuinga career in the coding and programming world in which a plan on becoming at least a full stack developer.</p>

 - 🔭 I’m currently working on **The Sauce Boss**